No-Agent-2990/wrecker/README.md

 Plug in power, wait for Wifi to initialize and/or connect, and the linear drive to auto-home.
 Adjust speed/stroke with sliders as desired.

+If no device is connected to the web server, the on-board control knobs remain active.
+Once a web client connects, they knobs are inactive.
+If the web client disconnects, the knobs become active again.
 ...